Who We Are

 This reality means we are as interested in the process of production as we are generation.

-The following projects are a small selection of the buildings, art installations and product designs we have fortunate to work on as Format and prior to that for Whitbybird/Ramboll UK
+The projects on our website are a small selection of the buildings, art installations and product designs we have fortunate to work on as Format and prior to that for Whitbybird/Ramboll UK

 Harding, J., Pearson, W., Lewis, H. and Melville, S. 2014.
 The Ongreening Pavilion.
 In: Proceedings of the AAG Symposium 2014, 18-21 September 2014, London.

 Nielsen, T., Melville, S., Sproat, I. 2014.
 Populating surfaces with holes using particle repulsion based on scalar fields.
 In: Proceedings of the CAADe conference 2014, Northumbria.

 Building Magazine article - Wonders and Blunders